Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 **3.** Intention for quality is good, but if efforts aren't complete, deficient code will still come &thinsp;&mdash;&thinsp; now with a massive overhead.

-Top up with the fact that not every developer self-reflects on "_submit and forget_" practice, and not every project management will draw a golden section between profanity and academism.
+Top up with the fact that not every developer self-reflects on "_submit and forget_" practice, and not every project lead/manager will draw a golden section between profanity and academism.

 \___________\
 &nbsp; &nbsp; &nbsp; &nbsp; <sup>🥴</sup>&nbsp;<sub>Provided one doesn't bother with [development] principles.</sub>\